houdayec/MooseAssistant_Docs/README.md

 -------------------------------------------------------------------------------
 Copyright (C) 2016-2017 Hantiz Labs.
-This file is part of Exchange Students Assistant.
+This file is part of MOOSE.

 Please do not try to reproduce this application to avoid problems.